 If you plan to take a road trip with the kids, then check out my 10 Tips for Happy Road Trips with Kids.

-Tips for Family Travel with Older Kids and Teens
+Tips for Family Travel with Teens and Older Kids

 Now that our kids are getting older, in some ways travel is easier, but we face some new challenges as well.
 Now the kids voice their opinions about where to go and what to see.
 Instead of two people having to agree and make compromises, now there are four of us.

-Here are some tips for family travel with older kids and teens that will hopefully help you and your family have a fun, stress-free vacation.
+Here are some tips for family travel with teens and older kids that will hopefully help you and your family have a fun, stress-free vacation.

-Teens and Older Kids Can Document Memories with Photos and Journals
+- Document Memories with Photos, Videos, and Journals

 Learning new things as a family is a great bonding experience and confidence booster.
 With your child’s input, find a new hobby or activity you can learn together while on vacation.
 Maybe you could learn to SCUBA, cook the local cuisine, make baskets, rock climb, and so on.